Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Inspect the parameter traces.
 Note that the gtr run has many more model parameters than the jc model above.

 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?
+While the burn in appears to have been 4000 according to the tracer program, 1000 would have been sufficient, as both runs level off around that point.
 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?
+They do indeed converge.
+Their estimates are quite similar, and their posterior plots are nigh identical.
+The final trees are also nearly the same, for what that's worth.

 ## Running on empty